xaxys/Metro/README.md

 Central Street
 ```

+That means:

-That means the station belongs to `Line 1` .
+The station belongs to `Line 1` .

 It is the second station in `Line 1` (count from 0).

 To the next station, cart goes south.

-The station named `Central Street`.
+The station is named `Central Street`.

 #### 2. Right click the sign with things in hand to select stations.